susanBuck/notes/04_PHP/03_Variables.md

 Variables are used to store information so that it can easily be retrieved and manipulated in your scripts.

 In PHP the name of a variable is always preceded by a dollar sign `$`.

+You assign values to variables using the *assignment operator* which is just an equal sign `=`.

 	<?php
 	$favorite_color = 'red';